PUNCH-Cyber/stoq/docs/user/gettingstarted.rst

+.. _gettingstarted:

 Getting Started
 ===============

 Now that stoQ is installed, getting up and running is extremly simple. stoQ can be run a few different ways, depending on what your requirements are.

+.. _workflow:

+Workflow
+********

+Below are the individual steps and order for how plugins are handled within `stoQ`.

+#. :ref:`Provider Plugin <provider>`:
+    Provider plugins add a payload to the stoQ queue for processing
+#. :ref:`Archiver Plugin <archiver>` :ref:`(source archiver) <archiversource>`:
+    If the provider plugin passes a message, such as a file path or url, the source archiver retrieves the payload and provides it to stoQ
+#. :ref:`Dispatcher Plugin <dispatcher>`:
+    Once a payload is provided, it is passed to the dispatcher plugin that decides which worker plugins are used to scan the payload
+#. :ref:`Worker Plugin <worker>`:
+    The payload is scanned by the worker plugin, and any extracted payloads are passed back to stoQ for additional processing
+#. :ref:`Deep Dispatcher Plugin <deepdispatcher>`:
+    Once each worker completes their scanning, the payloads as well as the worker results are passed to the deep dispatcher plugins.
+The Deep Dispatchers will then decided which worker plugins the payload and results are passed.
+#. :ref:`Archiver Plugin <archiver>` :ref:`(destination archiver) <archiverdest>`:
+    If a payload or extracted payload should be archived, they will be passed along to the destional archiver for saving.
+#. :ref:`Decorator Plugin <decorator>`:
+    Once all dispatching, scanning, archiving, and decorating has completed, the final results are passed to the decorator plugins in order for it to analyze the completed and correlated results.
+#. :ref:`Connector Plugin <connector>`:
+    The final step is handled by the connector plugin.
+If results should be saved or handled otherwise (i.e., added to a queue, emailed, etc..), the connector plugin will handle it.

+.. note: Each plugin class is optional.
+They can all be mix and matched as required.
+Additionally, multiple plugins of each class can be used simultaneously.

+.. _configure:

 Configuring stoQ
 ****************

+.. _stoqcfg:

 stoq.cfg
 --------

 stoQ's configuration file is not required, but does offer the convenience of overriding the default configuration.
 An example configuration file can be found `here <https://github.com/PUNCH-Cyber/stoq/blob/v2/extras/stoq.cfg>`_.
 By default, stoQ will look for ``stoq.cfg`` in ``$STOQ_HOME`` if running from the command line, or ``$CWD`` if being used as a library.

+.. _stoqhome:

 $STOQ_HOME
 ----------